-She paused at the mouth of the cave and looked the wall over carefully.
-Then, on one side and the other, she ran along the base of the wall to where its abrupt bulk merged from the softerlined landscape.
-Returning to the cave, she entered its narrow mouth.
-For a short three feet she was compelled to crouch, then the walls widened and rose higher in a little round chamber nearly six feet in diameter.
+the walls widened and rose higher in a little round chamber nearly six feet in diameter.
 The roof barely cleared her head.
 It was dry and cosey.
 She inspected it with painstaking care, while One Eye, who had returned, stood in the entrance and patiently watched her.
 She dropped her head, with her nose to the ground and directed toward a point near to her closely bunched feet, and around this point she circled several times; then, with a tired sigh that was almost a grunt, she curled her body in, relaxed her legs, and dropped down, her head toward the entrance.
 One Eye, with pointed, interested ears, laughed at her, and beyond, outlined against the white light, she could see the brush of his tail waving good-naturedly.
-Her own ears, with a snuggling movement, laid their sharp points backward and down against the head for a moment, while her mouth opened and her tongue lolled peaceably out, and in this way she expressed that she was pleased and satisfied.
+Her own ears, with a snuggling movement, laid their sharp points backward and down against the head for a moment, while her mouth opened and her She turned aside and trotted over to it.
+The wear and tear of spring storms and melting snows had underwashed the bank and in one place had made a small cave out of a narrow fissure.
+She paused at the mouth of the cave and looked the wall over carefully.
+Then, on one side and the other, she ran along the base of the wall to where its abrupt bulk merged from the softerlined landscape.
+Returning to the cave, she entered its narrow mouth.
+For a short three feet she was compelled to crouch, then tongue lolled peaceably out, and in this way she expressed that she was pleased and satisfied.

 One Eye was hungry.
 Though he lay down in the entrance and slept, his sleep was fitful.
-He kept awaking and cocking his ears at the bright world without, where the April sun was blazing across the snow.
-When he dozed, upon his ears would steal the faint whispers of hidden trickles of running water, and he would rouse and listen intently.
+He kept awaking and cocking his ears at and listen intently.
 The sun had come back, and all the awakening Northland world was calling to him.
 Life was stirring.
-The feel of spring was in the air, the feel of growing life under the snow, of sap ascending in the trees, of buds bursting the shackles of the frost.
+The feel of spring was in the air, the feel of growing life under the snow, of sap ascending in the trees, of buds bursting the shackles of the frost the bright world without, where the April sun was blazing across the snow.
+When he dozed, upon his ears would steal the faint whispers of hidden trickles of running water, and he would rouse of sap ascending in the trees, of buds bursting the shackles of the frost.